A medical record is a documented account of an individual’s medical history, which can be information that can make or break certain legal cases.

 Now that you know what is included in medical records, what other steps do you need to take to prepare for your case?
 Accurate deposition and key meeting transcripts are equally critical to the successful outcome of any injury- or medicine-related lawsuit or criminal case.

 U.S. Legal Support can quickly and securely provide both medical record retrieval and court reporting transcription services.
-We’ve supported businesses such as attorneys, law firms, and other organizations since 1996 through our network of more than 5,000 court reporters and transcriptionists across the country.
+We’ve supported businesses such as attorneys, law firms, insurance companies, and other organizations since 1996 through our network of more than 5,000 court reporters and transcriptionists across the country.

 Julie Feller is the Vice President of Marketing at U.S. Legal Support where she leads innovative marketing initiatives.
 With a proven track record in the legal industry, Juie previously served at Abacus Data Systems (now Caret Legal) where she played a pivotal role in providing cutting-edge technology platforms and services to legal professionals nationwide.